govau/notify-client-java/DOCUMENTATION.md

 - `address_line_2`
 - `postcode`

 Any other placeholder fields included in the letter template also count as required parameters.
-You need to provide their values in a map.
+You must provide their values in a map.
 For example:

 ```java
 HashMap<String, String> personalisation = new HashMap<>();